htc-ccis1301/fall-2016/src/morea/design-basic/ex-fan-page-p6.md

 ### Color Palette
 You will need to create a color palette using the [Paletton](http://paletton.com/) website and add a link to that color palette in your footer.
-(The video in the reading shows how to get a link to your palette, not just the site itself.)
+(The Paletton video in the reading shows how to get a link to your palette, not just the site itself.)

 Aim to adjust your color use to follow the 60-30-10 rule.

+You also need to ensure at least a contrast ratio of 3:1 between your background and text colors.
+(The Paletton video in the reading shows how you can view the contrast ratio between various colors in your chosen color scheme.)

 ### Spacing and Layout
-You'll also want to clean-up your spacing a bit.
-Aim again for that 60-30-10 rule where about 60% of your space on a desktop layout is empty or negative space.
-Use generous margins and padding to help you gain enough open space around your content.
+You may also want to clean-up your spacing a bit with the addition of the HTML5 articles or sections.
+A good tip for simplifying your spacing is to consistently add margin to only the top or the bottom of elements.
+You still want to aim for that 60-30-10 rule where about 60% of your space on a desktop layout is empty or negative space.

-Be careful with the use of images so that they do not make the site look too cluttered.
-When using full page background images, you might cover over parts of them to give your main content a solid background and some open or negative space.
-An alternate approach would be to limit the image to a portion of the page, similar to the hero image in the case study, though you should not feel restricted to having that image be at the top of the page.
-It might also fit nicely along the side, middle, or bottom.
+Using more generous vertical spacing between articles/sections can help add to a single scrolling page feel and move you toward that 60% open space goal.
 In the next module, we will update this design for mobile phones, so there the space can be collapsed.
 Aim to give the desktop site a more open and spacious feel.

+## Design Write-up
+Write a short (500-700 word) paper discussing your target audience, the reasons for selecting the color palette you chose, and how you considered the 60-30-10 rule and other web design best practices in the clean-up of your fan page website.

 ## Note on Grading
 This week's requirements are a lot more open than in previous weeks and the grading will be a bit more subjective.
-I will look specifically for the color palette, but the remaining points will be based on how well you have designed your site to look professional and illustrate principles from the text as well as the 60-30-10 rule.
+I will look specifically for the color palette and contrast, but the remaining points will be based on how well you have designed your site to look professional and illustrate principles from the text as well as the 60-30-10 rule.

 ## Testing